Skip to content

 Hearing and seeing only what we want

-Each individual has preferences or biases which gravitate them to certain information.
-Best way to deal with this issue is to identify your biases and preferences and to be open to the information when making the decision.
+Each individual has preferences and biases that pull her toward certain information.
+The best way to deal with it is to name your biases and stay open to information that contradicts them.

 This is closely related to filtering but operates at the perceptual level.
 The decider does not even notice the information that contradicts her preferences.
 She is not consciously filtering; she literally does not see what does not fit her expectations.